DucPhan06/MQTT_protocol/README.md

 ## Project Goal

-The goal of this project is to practice backend architecture, MQTT communication, topic-based message routing, and real-time data distribution.
+The goal of this project is to practice backend architecture, PostgreSQL database design, MQTT communication, secure network connections, topic-based message routing, cloud deployment, and real-time data distribution.

+The project is also used to explore system scalability by simulating many MQTT subscribers and observing how the broker handles concurrent connections and message delivery.